Cirencester Abbey: Learning and library

 From the first, Cirencester drew scholars.
 Robert of Cricklade, an early canon, wrote a work titled The Marriage of the Prophet Jacob there in the 1130s and added works to the abbey's library by William of Malmesbury.
 Alexander Neckam, already celebrated as a teacher, entered the community and as abbot (1213–17) helped restore its standing.
+Alexander's nephew, Geoffrey Brito, a canon of Cirencester, acted as editor and compiler of a major miscellany of Alexander’s works (beginning with the words Sol meldunensis), organizing pittances with the 'friends of Master Alexander'.

 References to a magister scolarum appear by 1242, but a school likely existed earlier.

 Remodelling of the east claustral range in the fourteenth century created book rooms flanking a new polygonal chapter house, work plausibly tied to Abbot William Hereward (1335–52), who also addressed major structural repairs to the church.

 Economy and lordship

-Henry I's grant included nineteen churches across several counties, forming the core of a large spiritual income; by the 1254 Norwich valuation, these sources yielded around £350 annually.
+Henry I's grant included nineteen churches across several counties, forming the core of a large spiritual income; by the 1254 Norwich valuation, these sources yielded around £350.
 The abbey's wealth rested on broad estates and lordship over the town, with water power at their heart.
 The canons controlled a chain of mills; disputes with tenants over hand mills led in 1301 to the breaking of illicit quern-stones by the abbot's officers.